code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 |------------------------|
 ```
 - Even if some of nodes are down in system, If client requests data, it will get a response(without guarantee that it contains the most recent version of information).
+- OR Every read will get response without gurantee its most recent data or not.
 - **Availabilty Problem** System is down and it cannot take requests and send responses.
   - [Availability patterns / Solutions](/System-Design/Concepts/Databases/Database_Scaling/)
     - *a.* Fail-over: Active-Passive/Master-Slave, Active-Active/Master-Master